What is the Temporal Method?

 - Monetary items, such as cash on hand and accounts receivable and payable, are converted using the current exchange rate at the time of producing the financial report.

-- Non-monetary items, which include things such as fixed assets (such as PP&E – property, plant, and equipment) and inventory, are converted using the currency exchange rate that was in effect when the assets were acquired. it is referred to as the “historical exchange rate.”
+- Non-monetary items, which include things such as fixed assets (such as PP&E – property, plant, and equipment) and inventory, are converted using the currency exchange rate that was in effect when the assets were acquired.
+This is referred to as the “historical exchange rate.”

-- Stock is converted using the prevailing currency exchange rate when the stock was issued, as it most accurately reflects the amount of capital that the company received from selling the initial stock shares.
+- Stock is converted using the prevailing currency exchange rate when the stock was issued, as it most accurately reflects the amount of capital that the company received from selling the stock shares.

 - Sales and some expense items are converted using yet another currency exchange calculation – a weighted average of the exchange rate for the current reporting period.